There are many definable benefits to be had from buying local.

-And never was that more important than now, as the ongoing effects of the COVID-19 crisis sees local business having some of the toughest times they have ever experienced.
+And never was that more important than now, as the continuing effects of the COVID-19 crisis plunges local business into some of the toughest times they have ever seen.

 Every little bit helps.
 So do your part and Think Local!